mahoney1/docs/animaltracking-tutorial.md

 ## Introduction

-This tutorial aims to show how to integrate data and events from a blockchain ledger, into a client-side React Dashboard app.
-It has two sections: the first, the development lifecycle: deploy everything local ; use the IBM Blockchain Platform VS Code extension to manage the full IDE and runtime local Fabric and show integration to a React client ; the second, the promotion lifecycle: package up the contract in IBP extension and promote it to a Cloud instance, the IBM Blockchain Platform SaaS and integrate your React client.
-The tutorial provides the end-to-end steps to stand up a React-based dashclient for a fictitious animal co-operative dashboard app, providing summary charts, tables and then query and event data (emitted by the contract) sourced the blockchain.
-We will use the IBM Blockchain Platform VS Code developer extension drive both end-to-end flows: local and SaaS.
-Finally, we will launch the React application client dashboard, and it will automatically render the new data in tables within the dashboard portal.
+This hands-on tutorial shows how integrate data and events from a blockchain ledger, into a client-side React Dashboard app and uses the new Hyperledger Fabric programming model (available since 1.4).
+You will also use the IBM Blockchain Platform VS Code developer extension drive both end-to-end flows: first: deploy locally, and then: promote to the Cloud.
+You will launch a locally installed React application client dashboard, to automatically render the source data (queries and events) in the dashboard portal.

+There are two sections:

+    - the first, the development lifecycle: deploy everything local ; use the IBM Blockchain Platform VS Code extension to manage the full IDE, stand up the runtime local Fabric and drive transactions, invoke an event listener.
+Then switch to the browser to show integration to the React client app ;

+    - the second, the promotion lifecycle: package up the contract in IBP extension and promote it to a Cloud instance, the IBM Blockchain Platform SaaS - once again, use the IBP VS Code extension to drive transactions, invoke the listener.
+Then again, show your React App interacting with data from the source IBP cloud ledger.

+The tutorial provides the end-to-end steps to stand up a React-based dashboard client containing a not-so-fictitious animal co-operative dashboard app, which providing summary charts, and ledger-based query and event data (emitted by the contract) sourced from the blockchain ledger.

+All data that is rendered from the blockchain will have a 'lock' icon alongside the record for viewing purposes)

 **Figure 1.
 "CONGA Co-op" -- overview of Animal Tracking sample network and client interaction**